luisnannini/German-Mindset-server/readme.md

 ## How it's work:

 It helps the users to find their perfect job according their professional profile.

-It only takes 3 step to accomplish.
+It only takes 3 steps to accomplish.

 ### First step: